tanle8/tsa-gecco-challenge/project_requirement.md

   - Naive approach with global or Local mean/std (for heuristics based),
   - STL decomposition, Forecasting with Automatic decomposition
-- **Others that can be used**: Mean Absolute Deviation (for heuristics based), Fourier transform, Vector autoregression, ...
+- **Others that can be used**: Mean Absolute Deviation (for heuristics based), Fourier transform, Vector auto-regression, ...

 ## Model error analysis

 After each modeling approach, you need to:

 1. Visualize anomalies: correct anomalies (labels) in green and predicted anomalies in red
-2. Analyse the model errors:
+2. Analyze the model errors:
     - Why some data points were classified as anomalies while they are not (False positives)?
     - Why some data points were not classified as anomalies while they are (False negatives)?